Gemini CLI Releases

 - Fill in the required inputs:

-to log the action without making changes, or set tofalse
+trueto log the action without making changes, or set tofalseto perform the live tag change. - Environment: Select the appropriate environment.
+The

 - Click Run workflow.